jkool702/openwrt-custom-builds/README.md

     opkg update
     opkg install $PKG

 will work.
-However, it may pull in and try to install kmod packages that may not be fully compatable with the device.
-Most kmod packages are available in this repo ([here](https://github.com/jkool702/openwrt-custom-builds/tree/main/WRX36/bin/targets/qualcommax/ipq807x/packages/kmods)) - be sure to use the kmod packages from this repo if you need to install one.
+However, it may pull in and try to install kmod packages that may not be fully compatible with the device.
+Most kmod packages are available in this repo.
+When possible, be sure to use the kmod packages from this repo if you need to install one.

+***

+Disclaimer: My wrx36 is running the firmware that the firmware image's in this repo were based on.
+The only difference in this firmware image and the one my wrx36 uses is that some configs that would share private info (like my wifi network name and password) were changed/removed.
+That said, I have not physically flashed this image to a router yet.